-Despite the grief that follows a passing of a loved one, there are many instances when a person may need to contest a Will and retain an Estate Litigation Lawyer.
+Despite the grief that follows a passing of a loved one, there are many instances when a person may need to contest a Will and retain an Estates Litigation Lawyer.

 The most common reasons for challenging a Will are found below.
-An Estate litigation lawyer at Z Legal can assist in any of the mentioned areas:
+An Estates litigation lawyer at Z Legal can assist in any of the mentioned areas:

 Unequal treatment of beneficiaries: If a beneficiary is expecting to receive something from the deceased party (the testator) but receives less, he or she may challenge the validity of the Will.